elmtree-askmo/cloudcannon-app/content/posts/ai-innovation-at-scu-spotlight-on-michael-iwashima.md

 _schema: default
 date: 2024-07-08T18:00:00Z
 title: ' AI Innovation at SCU: Spotlight on Michael Iwashima'
+article_title: ' AI Innovation at SCU: Spotlight on Michael Iwashima'
 description: >-
   QuickTakes talks with Michael Iwashima, a Santa Clara University student and founder of the AI Collaborate club.